 c.
-The Company currently relies on a single source supplier for one of the components used in R&D process.
-If the current supplier suffers a major natural or man-made disaster at its manufacturing facility, or if they otherwise cease to supply to the Company, then this could result in further delays in the clinical studies and may delay product testing and potential regulatory approval until a qualified alternative supplier is identified.
+The Company currently relies on a single source supplier for one of the components used for R&D. If the current supplier suffers a major natural or man-made disaster at its manufacturing facility, or if it were otherwise cease to supply to us, then this could result in further delays in the clinical studies and may delay product testing and potential regulatory approval until a qualified alternative supplier is identified.